vishnumeerut/interview-prep/JavaScript/Functions & Scope/sync-vs-async.md

-# 🔄 Synchronous vs Asynchronous Programming in JavaScript
+# 🔄 Synchronous vs Asynchronous Programming in JavaScript.

 ## ❓ What’s the Difference?